-Accessing Sybase Data Sources
+Accessing Sybase Data Sources (new chapter)

 Before you add Sybase data sources to a federated server, you need to install and configure the Sybase Open Client software on the DB2 federated server.
 See the installation procedures in the documentation that comes with Sybase database software for specific details on how to install the Open Client software.
-As part of the installation, make sure that you include the Sybase catalog stored procedures are installed on the Sybase server and the Sybase Open Client libraries are installed on the DB2 federated server.
+As part of the installation, make sure that you include the catalog stored procedures and Sybase Open Client libraries.